Caioosm/PDF-merger/README.md

-# PDF merger
+# PDF merger in Python
- Mesclador de arquivos PDF
+ Simple program in python using the library PyPDF2

+ The program merger files in pdf